learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 ## Objectives

-1. What is a Ruby class and how does it create objects?
+1. Describe a Ruby class and how it creates objects
-2. What is a Ruby instance?
+2. Describe a Ruby instance
-3. Deeper dive into classes and objects.
+3. Create an instance of a class

 ## Defining a Class